wal-co/D-D_Obsidian_vaults/src/site/notes/The Gribbits Detective Agency/Players/Fah'Que Turnskull.md

 >[!tip]+ Relentless Endurance
 > When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
 You can’t use this feature again until you finish a long rest

->[!tip]+ Savage Attacks
-> When you score a critical hit with a melee weapon attack, you can roll one of the weapon’s damage dice one additional time and add it to the extra damage of the critical hit

 >[!tip]+ Discovery
 > Due to your years of quiet seclusion, endlessly studying ancient tomes, you have deep knowledge of something, I will be developing this trait over the coming days.